-To protect its land and water interests, during the fiscal ended August 31, 2013, the Company purchased approximately \$7.0 million of the \$9.6 million notes payable by HP A&M and is negotiating the purchase of the remaining \$2.6 million with the holders.
-HP A&M continues to be liable for making the required payments on the notes, and the Company is pursuing remedies to recover the costs and expenses, including attorneys' fees, incurred by the Company in protecting the rights and title to the land and water rights securing the notes payable by HP A&M, including the costs incurred in purchasing the notes defaulted on by HP A&M. The amount owed on the outstanding notes was approximately \$7.5 million, including accrued interest of \$96,000 and approximately \$7.9 million, including accrued interest of \$122,000, at November 30, 2013 and August 31, 2013, respectively.
+To protect its land and water interests, during the fiscal year ended August 31, 2013, the Company purchased approximately \$7.0 million of the \$9.6 million notes payable by HP A&M. During the six months ending February 28, 2014 the Company purchased an additional approximately \$1.2 million of notes payable by HP A&M. The Company is negotiating the purchase or other settlement of the remaining \$1.4 million in notes with the holders of these notes.
+HP A&M continues to be liable for making the required payments on the notes, and the Company is pursuing remedies to recover the costs and expenses, including attorneys' fees, incurred by the Company in protecting the rights and title to the land and water rights securing the notes payable by HP A&M, including the costs incurred in purchasing the notes defaulted on by HP A&M. The amount owed on the outstanding notes was approximately \$6.6 million, including accrued interest of \$142,900 and approximately \$7.9 million, including accrued interest of \$122,000, at February 28, 2014 and August 31, 2013, respectively.